gavinying/modpoll/README.md

-Moreover, you can also continuously run this program on any PC or server with Python 3 support.
-One common use case is to deploy `modpoll` onto a server and keep it running as a gateway, i.e. polling data from local Modbus devices and forward to a centralized cloud server.
-In that sense, `modpoll` helps to bridge between the traditional world of fieldbus network and the modern world of IoT edge/cloud infrustructure.
+Moreover, you can also run this program continuously on a server as a Modbus-MQTT gateway, i.e. polling from local Modbus devices and forwarding data to a centralized cloud service.

+In fact, *modpoll* helps to bridge between the traditional fieldbus world and the new IoT world.

-> This program is designed to be a standalone tool, it works out-of-the-box.
-If you are looing for a modbus python library, please consider the following two great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)
+> This program is designed to be a standalone tool, it works out-of-the-box on Linux/macOS/Windows.

+> If you are looing for a modbus python library, please consider the following great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)